 Vancouver Canucks' Fin

 Although some fans mistakenly believe Fin is a shark, this NHL mascot is actually a whale.
-Fin makes more than 100 appearances every year outside of Canucks games, and he earns good money for doing so.
-His going rate for appearances is $350 for a 45-minute appearance, although season ticket holders get a discounted rate of $300, according to the Canucks website.
-Fin’s base salary hasn’t been reported, though, at those rates, he could make $35,000 just from appearances.
+Fin makes more than 100 appearances every year outside of Canucks games and earns good money for doing so.
+The going rate for appearances is $350 for a 45-minute appearance, although season ticket holders get a discounted rate of $300, according to the Canucks website.
+Fin’s base salary hasn’t been reported, though, at those rates, this mascot could make $35,000 just from appearances.